 Sharpening the scissor blades is a two step process, and it’s important to do both sides of each scissor blade during sharpening.

 Take the permanent marker and run it along the front blade of the scissor.
 This will give you a reference and make sure you have sharpened the entire blade of the scissors.
+You can use the ink as a guide to show areas of the blade that have been left unsharpened.

 I start with the back of the scissor blade, or the flat side.
 The goal here is to remove any burs (very fine), get rid of any rust that has accumulated, and make the edge totally flat.
 Put the scissors on the edge of a table or bench and run the stone over the scissor blade in a flat, sweeping motion.
 If should just need a few swipes with the fine paddle, but if there is rust or divots you may need to use the coarse paddle to remove more material.
 Once you have shiny metal on the blades edge, clean up with your towel and flip to the other side.